amoh-godwin/Qmlview/README.md

 # Install

 ## Windows

+### 64-bit version
+64-bit version is available for download at https://github.com/amoh-godwin/Qmlview/releases/tag/V1.0

+##3 32-bit version
-First release has been made for windows 64-bit version
+No release for Windows version 32-bit has been built yet

 ## Mac Os
 No release for Mac has been built yet